xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 E/flutter (19892): [ERROR:topaz/lib/tonic/logging/dart_error.cc(16)] Dart_LoadScriptFromSnapshot expects parameter 'buffer' to be a script type snapshot with a valid length.
 ```

-These error messages happen, when the application isn't compiled with `preview-dart-2`.
+These error messages occur with older versions of Flutter, when the application isn't compiled with `preview-dart-2`.
 Make sure to add `preview-dart-2` to the Android application's `gradle.properties` and recompile the Android application.

-# Experiments/iOS
+# iOS

+## <span id="ios-experiment">Experiment</span>: Integrate FlutterViewController
+*The guide below is based on an early experiment to add Flutter to an existing iOS app.
+It contains a lot of
+manual steps which we are working on making unnecessary.*

 With the right setup Flutter can be used as a UIViewController embedded in an existing app.

 The following steps integrate a Flutter app `embedded` (with a layout like that of `flutter create`) into an existing iOS app `embedder`.